Where is the line between a healthy appetite and excessive hunger? How can you tell, and should you worry?

 What everybody seems to know about insulin is that it removes excess blood sugar (glucose) from the blood.
-Which is kind of true but it’s not the whole story.
-The job of insulin is indeed to regulate blood sugar levels and put the excess away for storage.
-However, it is also insulin’s job to deliver glucose to all the cells in the body where it is used as an energy source.
+Which is kind of true, but it’s not the whole story.
+The job of insulin is, indeed, to regulate blood sugar levels and put the excess away for storage.
+However, it is also insulin’s job to deliver glucose to all the cells in the body, where it is used as an energy source.
 In other words, cells need glucose to function.
-Your dog’s cells are starving, your dog keeps eating trying to provide the energy they need, but it’s not getting to them.
+So your dog’s cells are starving, and your dog keeps eating, trying to provide the energy they need, but it’s not getting to them.

 Other symptoms of diabetes include:

 - weight loss (I know I’m listing it under weight gain, but it can be either)